Skip to content

 • Saws

-Yes, injuries can happen from the above objects, even something as small as a screw.
-There is always a chance of an injury to anyone who is below an overhead worker.
-These dropped object injuries an range from minor to severe, causing such harm as:
+There is always a chance of serious injury to anyone who is struck by a falling object.
+Common dropped object injuries an range from minor to severe:

-While working on a construction site, it is very important that you are observant of what and who is around you.
-The tools that are out and not being used, the people who are beside or beneath you, and the major equipment that is running are all potential risks when not using caution.
+While working on a construction site, it is very important that you are observant of what and who is around you—or above you.
 A lot of accidents can be avoided when responsibility and caution are put first.

 Find and schedule topics faster